Palo Alto Co, Iowa USGenWeb Project

 blood usually tells.

-The man who probably had the greatest satisfaction when the game was
+The man who probably had the greatest satisfaction when

 over was the brilliant Marquette end, Brennan, who fought desperately for